-Mr. Mitchell is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$150,000, with a performance related bonus targeted at \$150,000 per year based on specific objective and subjective criteria as stated in his employment agreement.
-In addition, Mr. Mitchell received stock option grants under the agreement totaling 160,000 shares.
+Mr. Mitchell is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$250,000, with a performance-related bonus targeted at \$390,000 per year based on specific objective and subjective criteria as stated in his employment agreement.
+The amount of salary and bonus to be received by Mr. Mitchell may be increased annually at the discretion of the Chief Executive Officer, President or the Board of Directors, in regard to salary, and at the sole discretion of the Company, in regard to bonuses.
+In 2005, the Company intends to pay Mr. Mitchell a base salary of \$275,000 and a target performance-related bonus of \$400,000.
+In addition, Mr. Mitchell received a one time bonus of \$100,000 payable in April 2004 and an additional bonus of \$90,000 payable on April 21, 2006.
+Mr. Mitchell also received stock option grants under the agreement totaling 260,000 shares of Common Stock and a grant of 3,630 shares of restricted Common Stock that vests in three equal annual installments beginning January 1, 2005.
 Under the agreement, Mr. Mitchell has agreed to assign to the Company all patents, copyrights and other intellectual property developed by him in the course of his employment.
 In addition, Mr. Mitchell has agreed not to solicit the Company's customers for a period of one year following any termination.
-In the event of termination of employment within the first two years of employment, Mr. Mitchell is eligible to receive six months of his base salary in the event of termination as defined in the agreement and will have 30 days in which to exercise his vested stock options.
+In the event of termination of employment, Mr. Mitchell is eligible to receive twelve months of his then current base salary in the event of termination as defined in the agreement and will have 30 days in which to exercise his vested stock options.